Compton scattering from the proton in an effective field theory with explicit Delta degrees of freedom: Theoretical Ingredients

 Following Ref.~\cite{PP03}, we keep only the imaginary part of $\Sigma_\Delta$ and absorb the real part into $\MDelta$ and into the Delta wave-function renormalisation.
 Note that we quote the relativistic result for the Delta self energy, for reasons to be explained.

-After it is dressed by the self-energy (\ref{eq:delta}), the Delta propagator \eqref{eq:deltaprop-regimeII} scales as $S_{\Delta}(E\sim\DeltaM) \sim \delta^{-3}$.
+After it is dressed by the self-energy (\ref{eq:delta}), the Delta propagator \eqref{eq:deltaprop-regimeII} scales as $\delta^{-3}$.
 This is different from the scaling of the propagator \eqref{eq:deltaprop-regimeI} for $\omega\ll\DeltaM$ because as $\omega$ becomes comparable to $\DeltaM$, there is a region where the difference $\omega-\DeltaM$ scales as $|\omega - \DeltaM| \sim \Lambda \delta^3$.
 With $\Lambda\approx 700\;\MeV$, this is numerically the case for $|\omega-\DeltaM|\approx 50\;\MeV$.
 For photon energies this close to the $\Delta(1232)$-nucleon mass-splitting, all terms in the Dyson series are of the same order, $\Sigma_\Delta\sim\delta^3$, so that the resummation of the Delta width is mandated by the power counting.
 This conforms with the reasoning that regime II should be limited to the region about the resonance position, with its width approximately given by the width of the resonance.

-The fact that, relative to regime I, the photon energy is enhanced by one order to $\omega\sim\delta$, and the Delta propagator is enhanced by two orders, changes the relative importance of the contributions to Compton scattering in regime II.
-The leading order is $\calO(e^2 \delta^{-1})$, and does not consist of the Born graphs of Fig.~\ref{fig:protborn}, but of the $s$-channel tree-graph, Fig.~\ref{fig:protdelta}(i), which contains the leading M1 coupling $b_1$ and the dressed $\Delta(1232)$ propagator obtained by solving the Dyson equation with the $\calO(\delta^3)$ Delta self-energy due to N$\pi$ loops, Eq.~\eqref{eq:deltaself}.
+The fact that, relative to regime I, the photon energy is enhanced by one order to $\omega\sim\delta$, and the Delta propagator near resonance is enhanced by two orders, changes the relative importance of the contributions to Compton scattering in regime II.
+The leading order is $\calO(e^2 \delta^{-1})$, and consists of the $s$-channel tree-graph, Fig.~\ref{fig:protdelta}(i), which contains the leading M1 coupling $b_1$ and the dressed $\Delta(1232)$ propagator~\eqref{eq:deltaself}.

-The propagator of the corresponding $u$-channel diagram is not similarly enhanced but counts as $\delta^{-1}$, as in regime I. Like the $\pi\Delta$ loops of Fig.~\ref{fig:protdelta}(ii), therefore, its contribution scales as $e^2\delta$ in regime II, i.e.~it is \NXLO{2}.

-Since we already use the relativistic self energy, NLO ($\calO(e^2 \delta^{0})$) contributions to the Compton amplitude come only from the $\gammaN \Delta$ vertex corrections, symbolically included in the shaded blob of Fig.~\ref{fig:protdelta}(i).
+Since we already use the relativistic self energy, NLO ($\calO(e^2 \delta^{0})$) contributions to the Compton amplitude come only from Thomson ``seagull" of Fig.~\ref{fig:protborn}(a), and from the $\gammaN \Delta$ vertex corrections, symbolically included in the shaded blob of Fig.~\ref{fig:protdelta}(i).
 These appear as both loop and counterterm effects, including one $E2$ coupling $b_2$, and will be discussed in Sec.~\ref{sec:gNDvertex}.